Human rights and encryption

-Human rights applied to encryption, is a concept of freedom of expression where encryption is a technical resource in the implementation of basic human rights.

-With the evolution of the digital age, the application of freedom of speech became more controversial as new technologies and restrictions arose, along with governmental and commercial interests.
-From a human rights perspective, there is a growing awareness that encryption is a core component in realizing a free, open and trustworthy Internet.
+Human rights and encryption are often viewed as interlinked.
+Encryption can be a technology that helps implement basic human rights.
+In the digital age, the freedom of speech has become more controversial; however, from a human rights perspective, there is a growing awareness that encryption is essential for a free, open, and trustworthy Internet.

+Background

+Human rights

-Human rights are moral principles or norms that describe certain standards of human behavior that are regularly protected as legal rights in municipal and international law.
-They are commonly understood as inalienable fundamental rights "to which a person is inherently entitled simply because she or he is a human being".
-Those rights are "inherent in all human beings" regardless of their nationality, location, language, religion, ethnic origin or any other status.
-They are applicable everywhere and at every time and are universal.
-They are egalitarian in the sense that they are the same for everyone.
+Human rights are moral principles or norms for human behaviour that are regularly protected as legal rights in national and international law.
+They are commonly understood as inalienable, fundamental rights "to which a person is inherently entitled simply because they are a human being".
+Those rights are "inherent in all human beings" regardless of their nationality, location, language, religion, ethnic origin, or any other status.
+They are applicable everywhere and at every time and are universal and egalitarian.

+Cryptography

-Cryptography is a long-standing subject in the field of mathematics and computer science.
+Cryptography is a long-standing subfield of both mathematics and computer science.
 It can generally be defined as "the protection of information and computation using mathematical techniques."
-In the OECD Guidelines, encryption and cryptography are defined as follows: "Encryption" means the transformation of data by the use of cryptography to produce unintelligible data (encrypted data) to ensure its confidentiality.
-"Cryptography" means the discipline which embodies principles, means, and methods for the transformation of data to hide its information content, establish its authenticity, prevent its undetected modification, prevent its repudiation, and prevent its unauthorized use.
-Encryption and cryptography are often used synonymously, although "cryptographic" has a broader technical meaning.
-For example, a digital signature is "cryptographic," but not technically "encryption".
+Encryption and cryptography are closely interlinked, although "cryptography" has a broader meaning.
+For example, a digital signature is "cryptography", but not technically "encryption".

-The human rights aspects related to the availability and use of a technology of particular significance for the field of information and communication are recognized in many places.
-Freedom of expression is recognized as a human right under article 19 of the Universal Declaration of Human Rights and recognized in international human rights law in the International Covenant on Civil and Political Rights (ICCPR).
-Article 19 of the UDHR states that "everyone shall have the right to hold opinions without interference" and "everyone shall have the right to freedom of expression; this right shall include freedom to seek, receive and impart information and ideas of all kinds, regardless of frontiers, either orally, in writing or in print, in the form of art, or through any other media of his choice".